andrewlxm/Emotion_Recognition/README.md

 # Emotion_Recognition

-- A simple model for recognizing face emotions from a picture, using Conv2D to build up the model
+- A simple model for recognizing face emotions from a picture, using Conv2D to build up the model.